vnijs/radiant/base/app/manage.md

 An easy way to store data and get in and out of Radiant (and R) is to use the R-data format (rda).
 These are binary files that can be stored compactly and read into R quickly.
 Choose the rda radio button and click `Choose Files` to locate the file you want to load.

 You can get data from Excel into Radiant in two ways.
-First, you can save data from Excel in csv format and then, in Radiant, choose the .csv radio button.
+First, you can save data from Excel in csv format and then, in Radiant, choose the `csv` radio button.
 Most likely you will have a header row in the csv file for variable names.
 If the data are not comma separated you can choose semicolon or tab separated.
-To load a csv file click 'Choose file' and locate the file on your computer.
+To load a csv file click 'Choose files' and locate the file on your computer.

-Alternatively, you can select and copy the data in Excel using CTRL-C (or CMD-C on mac), go to Radiant, choose the clipboard radio-button, and click the `Paste data` button.
+Alternatively, you can select and copy the data in Excel using CTRL-C (or CMD-C on mac), go to Radiant, choose the `clipboard` radio-button, and click the `Paste data` button.
 This is a short-cut that can be convenient for smaller datasets that are cleanly formatted.
 If the data is not transferred cleanly to Radiant try saving the data in csv format and loading it into Radiant as described above.

 To access all data files bundled with Radiant choose the examples radio button and click `Load examples`.
 These files are used to illustrate the various analysis tools in Radiant.
 For example, the catalog sales data is used as an example in the help file for regression (i.e., Regression > Linear (OLS)).